Kobayashi82/malloc/doc/Documentation.md

   • On success: prints a detailed report of all current allocations.

 Notes:
-  • Output is written to file descriptor 1 (stdout).
+  • Output is written to file descriptor 2 (stderr).
   • Heaps are sorted before printing, and grouped by arena.
 ```